pudly/schmopera-hugo/content/articles/aria-guides-parmi-veder-le-lagrime.md

 ***

-Some old-school mastery of this aria, courtesy of our friend, Pavarotti:
+Some old-school mastery of this aria, courtesy of our friend, Luciano Pavarotti:

 <figure data-type="video">{{% md %}}{{% /md %}}